 Guided tours in English (€16 per person) take place on weekends at 11am.
 At other times, you can visit the interior of the building and the grounds with an audioguide that gives historical background.

-The downside: it's a long walk to a train station, though many buses pass near (including bus 22 and bus 58 from Plaça de Catalunya).
+The downside: it's a long walk to a train station, though many buses pass near (including bus 22 from Plaça de Catalunya).
 Be sure to call before making the trek out – Bellesguard sometimes closes for private events.